kivils/compare-screenshots/readme.md

 - Get `compare-screenshots` tool.
 You have 2 options here:

 **Download source files** from [here](https://github.com/kivils/compare-screenshots).
 Click on `Code` dropdown, then choose `Download ZIP`.
-Then extract this ZIP archive in some folder.
+Then extract this ZIP archive in some folder - in this tutorial `compare-screenshots`.

 **OR:**